alnohl/MasterThesis/fMRI_Data_Analysis/README.md

 4. 2nd level analysis (includes whole-brain t-test and regression)

-MATLAB and the toolbox SPM are needed for all fMRI data analyses.
+MATLAB and the toolbox SPM12 are needed for all fMRI data analyses.